UK Stocks-Factors to watch on April 13

-LONDON, April 13 (Reuters) - Britain’s FTSE 100 futures contract slipped 0.3 percent on Monday, and the cash market was also expected to ease back off record highs with weak China data set to weigh on mining stocks.
+LONDON, April 13 (Reuters) - Britain’s FTSE 100 index is seen opening up by 2 to 3 points, or 0.04 percent higher on Monday, according to financial bookmakers.
 For more on the factors affecting European stocks, please click on

 * The UK blue chip index ended up 1.1 percent at 7,089.77 points on Friday, its highest ever closing level.
 It had earlier set an intraday record high of 7,095.36 points on Friday as well.